Cognitive Psychologist Career (Salary + Duties + Interviews)

 Cognitive Psychology Examples

-Not all cognitive psychologists focus on the same subjects, although they all tie back to memory, perception, and language.
-If you work toward a career in cognitive psychology, you might just find yourself:
+Not all cognitive psychologists focus on the same subjects, although they all relate to memory, perception, and language.
+If you work toward a career in cognitive psychology, you might find yourself:

 2. Working directly with Alzheimer’s and dementia patients to slow regression